Massive winter storm brings frigid temps, snow and ice to US | Science-Environment

 - United States

-Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages and cancelled holiday gatherings on Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing 60 per cent of the population to some sort of winter weather advisory or warning.
+Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages and canceled holiday gatherings Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing about 60 per cent of the U.S. population to some sort of winter weather advisory or warning.

-More than 200 million people — about 60 per cent of the US population — were under some form of winter weather advisory or warning on Friday, the National Weather Service said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)